 - Remorseless Winter slows and eventually stuns nearby enemies, which is a very useful thing at this level, while fighting groups that move about too much, and we always love stuns.

 - Gorefiend’s Grasp – Best for Blood as that’s the “tanking” spec.
 Kind of an A of E Death Grip that can be applied to friendly or hostile targets.
 All enemies in the area are pulled to that target’s location.
 This might get interesting if you pull in more than you can handle.

 The first three glyphs listed will be the most generally useful, but a couple more are listed.
 Lots of DK glyphs have some use, fortunately they are easy to swap out if you want to experiment.

 - Glyph of Unholy Command – Refreshes Death Grip cooldown.
 Since your fights will mostly be short this is a very nice glyph to have.

 - Glyph of Festering Blood – Normally Blood Boil does more damage to targets that are already diseased, less to clean targets.
 This lets your Blood Boil acts as if all targets are diseased.
-(This glyph may be hard to find.)
+(This glyph may be hard to find or expensive.)

 - Glyph of Death Grip – increases range

 Unlike for most classes, for whom minor glyphs are little more than cosmetic, your minors actually have some useful functions.

 - Glyph of Resilient Grip – Resets Death Grip cooldown